Biden signs executive order to protect travel for abortion - NewsBreak

 Biden signs executive order to protect travel for abortion

-WASHINGTON (AP) — President Joe Biden on Wednesday signed an executive order that lays the groundwork for Medicaid to help women seeking abortions to travel between states to obtain access to the procedure.
+WASHINGTON (AP) — President Joe Biden on Wednesday signed an executive order aimed in part at making it easier for women seeking abortions to travel between states to obtain access to the procedure.

-The details are still being worked out, and the administration faces a challenging legal landscape because it’s illegal to use federal funding to pay for abortions unless the woman’s life is in danger or the pregnancy is the result of rape or incest.

-However, White House press secretary Karine Jean-Pierre said the Department of Health and Human Services would invite states where abortion remains legal to apply for permission to use Medicaid funds to “provide reproductive healthcare to women who live in states where abortion is banned.”

-Crossing state lines to get abortions has become an increasing issue since the Supreme Court overturned Roe v.
-Wade and opened the door for new restrictions on abortion at the state level.

-The National Abortion Federation said Wednesday that it’s seen more women asking for help traveling to get the procedure in the month after the decision.
-The organization paid for 76 hotel rooms and booked 52 bus or plane trips, up from only a handful in the same time period last year.
+More specifically, one of the directives Biden will issue will allow states that have not outlawed abortion to apply for specific Medicaid waivers that would, in effect, help them treat women who have traveled from out of state.

-Biden’s order also calls on health care providers to comply with federal nondiscrimination laws and streamline the collection of key data and information on maternal health at the National Institutes of Health and the Centers for Disease Control and Prevention .
+The order will also call on health care providers to comply with federal nondiscrimination laws and streamline the collection of key data and information on maternal health at the National Institutes of Health and the Centers for Disease Control and Prevention.
+The details were described by senior administration officials who spoke on the condition of anonymity to discuss the executive order ahead of a formal announcement.

-Biden described the court’s decision on abortion as a “health care crisis,” and he said he wants to make sure “every part of the federal government does its part at this critical moment where women’s health and lives are on line.”
+Biden described as a “health care crisis” the Supreme Court’s decision overturning the landmark 1973 ruling Roe vs. Wade, and “every part of the federal government does its part at this critical moment where women’s health and lives are on line.”

 The order came one day after Kansas voters protected the right to abortion in the conservative state, an outcome that Biden celebrated.